heiner/heiner.github.com/_drafts/hankel-operators.md

 regularization, but the benefit is that the main work can be done in a better space.

-With some help by ChatGPT 5.5, I recently learned about a less common proof for Dirichlet's identity which turned out to be directly generalizable to another related tricky $$n$$-dimensional integral.
+With some help by ChatGPT, I recently learned about a less common proof for Dirichlet's identity which turned out to be directly generalizable to another related tricky $$n$$-dimensional integral.
 Instead of an Abelian theorem, it uses Cauchy's integral theorem and an explicit calculation with [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_functions).
 Since it's somewhat fun, I'll write it down here.
-This proof looks a bit lengthy, but like Wagner's music it's not as bad as it sounds:
+This proof might look a bit lengthy, but like Wagner's music it's not as bad as it sounds: